Early Edition: Plot summary

 Season two continues Gary's adventures with the paper and his friends.
 Detective Crumb sometimes joins Gary, Chuck, and Marissa after retiring from the police force.
 Gary is working part-time at McGinty's as a bartender.
 Despite being closer to the paper, Crumb does not want to know how Gary gets his so-called "hunches," and never learns of the paper.
 At the end of season two, Chuck (Fisher Stevens) leaves the show as a regular character, leading to some major changes in season three.

-Within the course of the series, Gary discovers that a few other people share his gift of receiving a newspaper early.
+Within the course of the series, Gary discovers that a few other people share his gift of receiving a prophetic newspaper.
 The only people who know about his gift besides Chuck and Marissa are his parents, Meredith Carson, and Erica and Henry Paget, a single mother and her son (Gary gives Erica a job at McGinty's); several times he begins to tell a few people, such as his attorney, and various police officers (Episode 407/408, "Fatal Edition"), but ultimately changes his mind.
 On some occasions, he is given the ability to wake up in another time (such as in the early 20th century) to change the past.
 People who encounter Gary often strongly suspect (or know) that he has a secret, but do not know what it is, e.g. Crumb.

 During the course of the series, it is never clearly stated where the paper comes from.
 In one episode, Gary meets the group of people apparently responsible for giving him (as well as others) the Paper.
 Nothing much is revealed about them except that they have some sort of supernatural abilities, such as being able to mysteriously appear at any location.

 In season four, episode 20, "Time" (the series finale that aired a few episodes early), it is briefly explained why Gary started receiving the paper.
 Apparently, he was given the responsibility by Lucius Snow (the man who received the Chicago Sun-Times before Gary), after Snow saved Gary's life when Gary was a child.
-The responsibility is represented by a pocket knife imprinted with the initials of the person next to receive the paper (Lucius gave Gary the red Swiss Army knife).
+The responsibility is represented by a pocketknife imprinted with the initials of the person next to receive the paper (Lucius gave Gary the red Swiss Army knife).
 The initials mysteriously change every time the current person decides on a new person to receive the responsibility.
-At the end of the same episode, Gary passes on the same pocket knife to a young girl named Lindsey Romick who had just lost her grandfather, and it is implied that Lindsey will begin receiving the paper when Gary is no longer able to carry on the responsibilities.
+At the end of the same episode, Gary passes on the same pocketknife to a young girl named Lindsey Romick who had just lost her grandfather, and it is implied that Lindsey will begin receiving the paper when Gary is no longer able to carry on the responsibilities.